 THE JAZZ CORNER

-Juana Luna's sound style paints worldly soundscapes, from the Argentinean folk, to the Bossa Nova, to the Cuban bolero, to the Uruguayan candombe to the South American canción and everything in between and around.
+Juana Luna's sound style paints worldly soundscapes, from the Argentinean folk, to the bolero, the candombe and everything in between and around.
 She has recorded and performed with renown artists including Juan Falú, Leo Genovese, Sofia Rei, Aca Seca Trío and the NY Philharmonic Orchestra.

 Juana's single “Los Verdes”, won the Award for best Latin song at the 17th edition IMAs Awards in NY.
 Her single “Vou” and her first EP, were also nominated for the same awards.

-In addition to being a musical freelancer, Juana is currently a songwriter and teaching artist for the Lullaby Project and Big Note Little Note, both at Carnegie Hall NYC.
+In addition to being a musical freelancer, Juana is a songwriter and teaching artist for the Lullaby Project and Big Note Little Note, both at Carnegie Hall NYC.
 She has also collaborated with El Puente and National Sawdust as the lead teaching artist and vocalist for their CoLab Songwriting Workshop, which concluded with a musical performance in Brooklyn during may 2022.